swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 ## Source compatibility

-Programs that extend `AnyKeyPath` to implement `CustomDebugStringConvertible` themselves will no longer compile.
+Programs that extend `AnyKeyPath` to implement `CustomDebugStringConvertible` themselves will no longer compile and the authors of such code will have to delete the conformance.
+Based on a search of Github, there are currently no publically available Swift projects that do this.

-Calling `print` on a KeyPath will of course produce different results.
+Calling `print` on a KeyPath will, of course, produce different results than before.

 It is unlikely that any existing Swift program is depending on the existing behavior in a production context.
 While it is likely that someone, somewhere has written code in unit tests that depends on the output of this function, any issues that result will be easy for the authors of such code to identify and fix, and will likely represent an improvement in the readability of those tests.

 ## Effect on ABI stability

-This proposal will add a new conformance to an existing protocol to an existing type in the stdlib.
+This proposal will add a new var & protcol confromance to the Standard Library's ABI.
+It will be availability guarded appropriately.

 ## Effect on API resilience

-This change could break existing Swift programs that add their own conformance to `AnyKeyPath`.

-However, it seems unlikely that any Swift program would rely on `debugDescription` in production, when the `description` property is far more appropriate for such a purpose.
+The implementation of `debugDescription` might change after the inital work to implement this proposal is done.
+In particular, the output format will not be guarenteed to be stable.
+Here are a few different changes we might anticipate making:

+- As new features are added to the compiler, there may be new metadata available in the binary to draw from.
+One example would be lookup tables of KeyPath segment to human-readable-name or some other unique, stable identifier
+- Whenever a new feature is added to `KeyPath`, it will need to be reflected in the output of this function.
+For example, the `KeyPath`s produced by [\_forEachFieldWithKeyPath](https://github.com/apple/swift/blob/main/stdlib/public/core/ReflectionMirror.swift#L324) are incomplete, in the sense that they merely set a value at in offset in memory and do not call `didSet` observers.
+If this function were ever publically exposed, it would be useful if this was surfaced in the debugging information.
+- The behavior of subscript printing might be changed: for example, we might always print out the value of the argument to the subscript, or we might do so only in cases where the output is short.
+We might also change from `.subscript()` to `[]`
+- The Swift language workgroup may create new policies around debug descriptions and the output of this function might need to be updated to conform to them

 ## Alternatives considered